 Math Science and Technology Conference

-The Anja S. Greer Conference on Mathematics, Science and Technology
+Announcing the 32nd annual Anja S. Greer Conference on Mathematics and Technology

 June 26 - July 1, 2016

-Join us for the 32nd annual Anja S. Greer Conference on Mathematics, Science and Technology.
+Join us for the 2016 Anja S. Greer Conference on Mathematics and Technology.
 The primary emphasis of the conference is mathematics focusing on the impact and applications of technology in the classroom and the role of technology in today's and tomorrow's mathematics and science curricula.
 Since 1985, we have met teachers from around the world.
 Here are some comments from past participants:

 “Among the best PD conferences I've experienced.”